LinguaBloom/Book-Speak_Chinese_from_Day_One-Images/images/README.md

-# Speak Chinese from Day One – Image Resources
+# Speak Chinese from Day One
+### Visual Learning Resources for Chinese Beginners

+Learn Chinese characters and pronunciation through **visual recognition**.
 This repository provides image resources for the book:

 Speak Chinese from Day One.